GeonYi/MultipleChildTree/readme.md

 #### description

-it's implement just tree struct.
+It's just tree struct.

-tree is set of node.  *tree* consists of *parent*, *child*.
+Tree was set of node.  *tree* consists of *parent*, *child*.

-root has just 2 child in java(as BinaryTree API).  so, i implement tree will have many child.
+Root node has just 2 child in java(as BinaryTree API).  so, i implement tree will have many child.

 in java,
 ~~~